-All the naginata we sell are then 100% made in Japan, from the raw material to the handcrafting and mounting.
+All the naginata we sell are 100% made in Japan, from the raw materials to the handcrafting and mounting.

-In the past those workshop and craftsmen have worked closely with teachers and heads of martial traditions (Koryū Sōke) to design the models we use now.
-And this continue as we interact with them regularly to conjure their expertise on new ideas for new publics and custom designs.
+In the past these workshop and craftsmen have worked closely with teachers and heads of martial traditions (Koryū Sōke) to design the models we use now.
+And this continues as we interact with them regularly to conjure their expertise on new ideas for new public and custom designs.

 Full Length naginata

-One example is the elaboration of Tozando version of the Full Length naginata, colloquially called “dansei-yo naginata” in Japan (“naginata for boys”).
+One example is the elaboration of Tozando version of the Full Length naginata, colloquially called “dansei-yo naginata” in Japan (“naginata for men”).

-Our’s however has been thought first and foremost for the foreign practitioners, among whom tall and strong people are a new public in the Naginata scene.
+Our’s however has been thought first and foremost for foreign practitioners, among whom tall and strong people are a new normal in the Naginata scene.
 We relied on the craftsmen expertise to find the ideal balance and thickness for that length.

 And that is the third point about choosing a naginata, choosing the one right for you5.